 If you notice a sudden change in your dog’s appetite, he may have come into contact with roundworms.
 Dogs that are infected often lose their appetite.
 As worms steal a dog’s nutrients, a dog with worms may also show a sudden increase in hunger.

 7. Weight loss

 If your dog shows signs of rapid weight loss, he may have a tapeworm or a whipworm.

 8. Dull coat

 A healthy dog should have a shiny thick coat.
 If your dog’s coat begins to dull and dry out, he may have picked up a form of worms.
 Loss of hair or the appearance of rashes can also denote worms.

 Dogs that show signs of skin irritation may have a severe infestation of worms.

-10. Dog rubbing its bottom on the ground “scooting”
+10. Rubbing its bottom on the ground or “scooting”

 While this can often be caused by problems with the anal glands, dogs with worms will occasionally rub their rear ends on the floor in order to relieve themselves of the itch due to worms in the area.